Difference Between Civil and Criminal Cases in Pakistan (2025 Guide)

 Introduction

-This article explores what habeas corpus means, where it came from, how it developed in Pakistan, and why it continues to play a crucial role in defending the rights of citizens today.
+This article explains what habeas corpus means, where it came from, how it developed in Pakistan, and why it continues to play a crucial role in defending citizens’ rights today.

 What Is Habeas Corpus?